Rolisteam/DiceParser/HelpMe.md

 > 4d6e6u

 Result: 6 4 3 3 2
 Final result: 6+4+3 = 13

+### Value list

+Build your own value list and apply any dice operator.

+> [10,25,43,8]k1

+Get the higher score from several instruction:

+> 1d10;2d6+9;1d20;[$1,$2,$3,$4]k1

+Each value is transformed into a die.

 ### Bind

-Bind works exactly as merge but one thing.
+Bind works exactly as merge but it keeps instruction array untouched.

 > !2d8;2d12b;$2k2;$2k2kl1;"your total is $3 with lowest: $4"

 Roll two 8-sided dice and two 12-sided dice then bind their results. using this final result, we keep the 2 higher dice and then we isolate the lowest of the two highest.
-At the end, we display the result inside a setence.
+At the end, we display the result inside a sentence.

 ### if